 2011-05-13 This hike let us see new scenery.
 More of the same gorge, but it is all beautiful.

-2011-05-13 One of the features of our hike was this aluminum bridge which was crudely repaired with sticks.
-I'm sure that boulders are what caused the original damage, but I was still nervous crossing it.
+2011-05-13 One feature of our hike was this aluminum bridge, which was crudely repaired with sticks.
+I'm sure that boulders caused the original damage, but I was still nervous crossing it.

 2011-05-15 It rained most of the day, so I left my camera at home (Jeff's is waterproof).
 Here we are eating ice cream product, delicious. photo credit - Jeff

 2011-05-15 We walked through this temple.
 Temples start looking similar after a while, although this one smelled like incense more than most. photo credit - Jeff

 2011-05-15 When we exited the temple we saw this parade.
 Most of the people walking would do something special when they reached the temple, such as swinging swords, or face the temple and bow. photo credit - Jeff

 2011-06-14 There are a lot of bizarre statues in the metro stations. photo credit - Jeff

 2011-05-15 Next stop was the Beitou Hot springs.
 It was already hot enough for me, even with the rain. photo credit - Jeff

 2011-05-15 Here is Evan investigating the temperature of the water of the hot springs.
 It was a nice temperature this far away from the source, however I still was happy being partially dry. photo credit - Jeff